Hypercart-Dev-Tools/Lovable-to-Hugable/README.md

 - ✅ **Easy to extend** - New features plug into existing contracts
 - ✅ **Easy for future developers to understand** - Self-documenting architecture with compliance checkpoints

 **Multi-user (tenant) ready:** This system supports opening your app to friends, family, and other users when you're ready.
-You don't have to decide now; the multi-user data protection patterns are built in from day one, so you can scale from personal use to multi-user SaaS without a rewrite.
+You don't have to decide now; the multi-user data protection patterns are built in from day one, so you can mor easily scale from personal use to multi-user SaaS without a rewrite.

 ## How to Use This System

 ### With Lovable AI:

 **Step 1: Upload AGENTS.md**
 Upload the AGENTS.md file into Lovable chat before requesting your first draft.

 **Step 2: Instruct Lovable to Follow the Guide**
 After uploading, paste this prompt into chat:

 ```